vortesnail/qier-player/README.md

 -	Added auto hide function：When the mouse is hovering over the video page, the controller and mouse are hidden after 1.8s.

 ### 1.1.1 (2019-10-29)
 - Added the prompt "Sorry!
-The video could not be found (. ́< ̀.)"
-When the video addedress is not found,
+The video could not be found (. ́< ̀.)" when the video source URL is not found
 - Added a hint animation "Buffering..." while the video is loading
 - Fixed a bug where custom shortcuts conflicted with browser shortcuts